MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ### Save call information or a mixed reality image to a booking

 At the end of the call, Remote Assist call information is automatically saved to the selected booking as long as you haven't selected the Back button or refreshed the Dynamics 365 pane.
-The same is true for mixed-reality images that you capture.
+The same is true for mixed-reality images that you capture from within the call.

 The following information is automatically captured in the work order: